Dental Bridges Weatherford

 What Is a Dental Bridge?

 A dental bridge is the most traditional option to replace one or more missing teeth in a row.
-We recreate the portions of your lost teeth visible above the gumline from all-ceramic material.
+We recreate the portions of your lost teeth that are visible above the gumline from all-ceramic material.
 The restoration is held in place by bonding dental crowns over your adjacent teeth.
 This provides an affordable and convenient solution to enjoy a complete, functional smile.
 With the right aftercare, your bridge can last for a decade or longer.

-What Can I Expect?
+What Can I Expect from a Dental Bridge?

 We’ll begin by performing a thorough cleaning and preparing your abutment teeth for bonding.
 This involves removing a small amount of enamel to allow the crowns to fit over them.
 Once your teeth have been prepared, we’ll take an impression of your mouth, which is necessary to get the measurements to create your bridge and crowns.

-The mold is sent to the dental lab where it will be carefully crafted to meet your exact specifications.
+The mold is sent to the dental lab, where it will be carefully crafted to meet your exact specifications.
 It can take the lab a couple of weeks to finalize your restoration, so we may attach a temporary bridge or crowns while you wait.
 After the bridge has been sent back to our office, you’ll return to have it bonded in place.

 Replacing your missing teeth with a dental bridge offers many advantages, such as: